Introduction

 Work on your accessibility page

-Often I find that museums don’t give themselves enough credit about accessibility.
-Check your inventory you created, and let people know what aspects of your museum are accessible.
+Often I find that museums don’t give themselves enough credit for accessibility.
+Check the inventory you created, and let people know what aspects of your museum are accessible.
 Don’t just check the boxes, this is the place where you can sell your services, and let people with disabilities know that it is worth visiting.

 Conclusion